What is a good product page?

 Does the visitor need to be reassured in order to make a purchase?

-Generally speaking, it is possible to answer this question in the affirmative, but once again, it will be necessary to adapt to your type of product, your sector and your positioning.
+Generally speaking, it is possible to answer this question in the affirmative, but once again, it will be necessary to adapt it to your type of product, your sector and your positioning.

 How to stand out from your competitors?

-- If there are a lot of competitors in your market, you will have to stand out as much as possible by communicating on the elements that differentiate you (your universe and brand image, your values, the benefits of your product, good illustrations and photos, etc.) and perhaps by creating promotions or attractive offers.
+- If there are a lot of competitors in your market, you will need to stand out as much as possible by communicating the elements that differentiate you (your universe and brand image, your values, the benefits of your product, good illustrations and photos, etc.) and perhaps by creating promotions or attractive offers.
 Create a community.

 Is the product unknown to the public and your audience?
 Is it innovative?

-- An evangelism strategy needs to be developed: define precisely the benefits of your product and communicate them in the simplest way possible.
+- An evangelism strategy needs to be developed: precisely define the benefits of your product and communicate them in the simplest way possible.
 You can then detail them further down, in illustrated content blocks.

 - Compare your product with what it replaces or improves, in the form of a table or diagram.